undergrad-partner-school

 Student Services

-Los Angeles City College offers a number of services vital for a comfortable and safe life on campus.
+Los Angeles City College provides a number of services crucial for a pleasant and secure life on campus.

 All in all, campus life at Los Angeles City College is rich and vibrant and provides all you need for a comfortable stay.